 Creating Engaging Learning Opportunities

 To develop the higher-order thinking skills required for twenty-first skills development, today’s students must engage in meaningful, student-centred, enquiry-based learning.
-Project, enquiry and collaborative approaches have been the focus of hundreds of studies, and the findings are conclusive: learning in small groups on collective tasks creates a powerful blend of content knowledge, understanding and skills development.
-The evidence shows that student progress in factual learning is equal to or better than in traditional instruction, while twenty-first skill development is significantly higher in collaborative learning environments.
+Project, enquiry and collaborative approaches have been the focus of hundreds of studies, and the findings are conclusive.
+Learning in small groups on collective tasks creates a powerful blend of content knowledge, understanding and skills development.
+The evidence shows that student progress in factual learning is equal to or better than in traditional instruction.
+Twenty-first skill development is significantly higher in collaborative learning environments however.
 Furthermore, collaborative approaches provide vital peer support for students learning in multiple languages as well as those with learning difficulties.
-Technology plays a vital role in supporting such pedagogies, but technology alone will not provide the conditions necessary for skill development.
+Technology plays a vital role in supporting such pedagogies.
+However, technology alone will not provide the conditions necessary for skill development.
 Only modern pedagogies that employ innovative, research-supported teaching strategies can fulfil that role.

 Highly competent and committed teachers who employ active pedagogies are fundamental in realising these potential gains to learning.
 Private international schools, with their diverse student and teacher populations, considerable funding, small class sizes and ubiquitous access to technology find themselves in an enviable position outside the constraints of national education systems, affording their students the opportunity to build the knowledge, understanding skills and values that are imperative for sustainable local, national and global societies of the future.